Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Simulation experiments

 \section{Simulation experiments}

-To assess the performance of the tests proposed in this paper, we have conducted a simulation study with models covering all combinations of presence/absence of dependence between points and marks, points and covariate, marks and covariate.
-In the models described below, the marks are obtained by sampling a random field at the point process locations (i.e. the geostatistical marking model in cases where the point process and the mark field are independent).
-For easier interpretation of the results, the marginal distribution of the unmarked point process is the same for all eight models, and the same also holds for the marginal distribution of the mark field and the covariate.
-The mark field and the covariate are centered unit variance Gaussian random fields and the unmarked point process is the same log-Gaussian Cox process in all eight models.
+To assess the performance of the tests proposed in this paper, we conducted a simulation study with models covering all combinations of presence/absence of dependence between points and marks, points and covariate, marks and covariate.
+We present an overview study in Section~\ref{sec:overview}, followed by detailed studies focusing on the influence of preferential sampling and dependent marking in Sections~\ref{sec:preferentialSampling} and \ref{sec:dependentMarking}, respectively.
+We also include a small experiment with multiple covariates in Section~\ref{sec:multiple}.

-The models considered in this study are described in Table~\ref{tab:models_overall}.
-The random fields $Z_1, \ldots, Z_4$ are independent centered unit variance Gaussian random fields with isotropic correlation function $c(r) = \exp\{-5r\}, r \geq 0$.
-The point process models are stationary log-Gaussian Cox processes with intensity $\lambda = \exp\{ 5 \} \doteq 148$.
-Their driving intensity function is given in Table~\ref{tab:models_overall}.
-To simplify the notation in Table~\ref{tab:models_overall}, we denote $a=1/\sqrt{2}$.
-Then it holds, e.g., that $aZ_1 + aZ_2$ is a centered Gaussian random field with unit variance.

-The observation window is the unit square $[0,1]^2$.
-For each test based on random shifts, 999 independent random shifts are performed to obtain the Monte Carlo replications.
-The tests from \cite{SchlatherEtal2004} are based on 99 independent simulations from the fitted model.
-Note that in this study, the assumption of Gaussian distribution of the mark field or the covariate \citep{SchlatherEtal2004} is fulfilled and the use of the tests is justified. \cite{Guan2006} test is based on the mark-weighted $K$-function with an upper bound $R=0.1$.
-All tests are performed on the 5\% significance level and $5\,000$ independent realizations from each model are used.
+In all simulation experiments described below, the following choices were made: \begin{itemize} \item The random fields $Z_1, Z_2, \ldots$ are independent centered unit variance Gaussian random fields with the isotropic correlation function $c(r) = \exp\{-5r\}, r \geq 0$. \item To simplify the notation, we denote $a=1/\sqrt{2}$.
+Then we have, e.g., that $aZ_1 + aZ_2$ is a centered Gaussian random field with unit variance. \item The point process models are stationary log-Gaussian Cox processes with intensity $\lambda = \exp\{ 5 \} \doteq 148$, with the exception of models M10 and M12.
+However, these two models are constructed so that they are stationary with intensity $\exp\{5\}$, too. \item The marks are obtained by sampling a random field at the point process locations (i.e. the geostatistical marking model in cases where the point process and the mark field are independent). \item The mark fields and the covariates are centered unit variance Gaussian random fields, obtained by a linear combination of different $Z_i$s, again with the exception of models M10 and M12. \item The observation window is the unit square $[0,1]^2$. \item For each test based on random shifts, 999 independent random shifts are performed to obtain the Monte Carlo replications. \item The tests from \cite{SchlatherEtal2004} are based on 99 independent simulations from the fitted model.
+Note that in this study, the assumption of Gaussian distribution of the mark field or the covariate \citep{SchlatherEtal2004} is fulfilled, and the use of the tests is justified. \item \cite{Guan2006} test is based on the mark-weighted $K$-function with an upper bound $R=0.1$. \item All tests are performed on the fixed 5\% significance level, and $5\,000$ independent realizations from each model are used.
+Fractions of rejection are reported in the tables of results below. \end{itemize}